StarRocks/starrocks/docs/en/administration/Backup_and_restore.md

 | download_worker_count   | The maximum number of threads for the download tasks of RESTORE jobs on a BE node.
 Default: `1`.
 Increase the value of this configuration item to increase the concurrency of the download task. |
 | max_download_speed_kbps | The upper limit of the download speed on a BE node.
 Default: `50000`.
 Unit: KB/s.
 Usually, the speed of the download tasks in RESTORE jobs will not exceed the default value.
 If this configuration is limiting the performance of RESTORE jobs, you can increase it according to your bandwidth.|

+## Materialized view BACKUP and RESTORE

+During a BACKUP or a RESTORE job of a table, StarRocks automatically backs up or restores its [Synchronous materialized view](../using_starrocks/Materialized_view-single_table.md).

+From v3.2.0, StarRocks supports backing up and restoring [asynchronous materialized views](../using_starrocks/Materialized_view.md) when you back up and restore the database they reside in.

+During BACKUP and RESTORE a database, StarRocks does as follows:

+- **BACKUP**

+1. Traverse the database to gather information on all tables and asynchronous materialized views.
+2. Adjust the order of tables in the BACKUP and RESTORE queue, ensuring that the base tables of materialized views are positioned before the materialized views:
+   - If the base table exists in the current database, StarRocks adds the table to the queue.
+   - If the base table does not exist in the current database, StarRocks prints a warning log and proceeds with the BACKUP operation without blocking the process.
+3. Execute the BACKUP task in the order of the queue.

+- **RESTORE**

+1. Restore the tables and materialized views in the order of the BACKUP and RESTORE queue.
+2. Re-build the dependency between materialized views and their base tables, and re-submit the refresh task schedule.

+Any error encountered throughout the RESTORE process will not block the process.

+After RESTORE, you can check the status of the materialized view using [SHOW MATERIALIZED VIEWS](../sql-reference/sql-statements/data-manipulation/SHOW_MATERIALIZED_VIEW.md).

+- If the materialized view is active, it can be used directly.
+- If the materialized view is inactive, it might be because its base tables are not restored.
+After all the base tables are restored, you can use [ALTER MATERIALIZED VIEW](../sql-reference/sql-statements/data-definition/ALTER_MATERIALIZED_VIEW.md) to re-activate the materialized view.

 ## Usage notes

 - Only users with the ADMIN privilege can back up or restore data.